apim-haufe-io/wicked.node-sdk/README.md

 ### OAuth2 Functionality

-#### `wicked.getRedirectUriWithAccessToken(userInfo, callback)`
+#### `wicked.oauth2AuthorizeImplicit(userInfo, callback)`

+Alias: `getRedirectUriWithAccessToken`.

-This is a convenience function which calls the `/oauth2/register` end point of the Kong Adapter, which registers an end user for use with an API which is configured to be accessed using the OAuth2 Implicit Grant Flow (authorization type `oauth2-implicit`).
+This is a convenience function which calls the `/oauth2/register` end point of the Kong Adapter, which registers an end user for use with an API which is configured to be accessed using the OAuth2 Implicit Grant Flow (authorization type `oauth2` with "Implicit Grant" ticked).
+This is implemented in the Kong Adapter, and does the following checks before issuing an access token:

+* Does the given client (with the given `client_id`) have an active subscription to the given `api_id`?
+* Are the API and Application configured correctly (for use with the implicit grant)?
+* Make Kong create an access token/redirect URI

 If it succeeds, it will return an `application/json` type response containing a redirect URI for the registered application, giving the access token in the fragment of the redirect URI.